The Painting of the Ruins

 Cathy realizes she could be in the same position as Doris at any time.
 She would do everything Doris has done and with probably the same results.
 Cathy feels resuming her painting hobby has been good at taking her mind off her situation.
 She reasoned since she can’t control her situation taking her mind off her situation is the best she can do.

 Cathy takes her latest painting into the walk in closet.
 She puts it with her other paintings.
 Then she thought maybe she can have some control over her situation.
+She goes on the web and searches for the local art guilds.

 She could rent a place and hold an exhibition of her paintings.
 It is not a practical idea.
 Most likely it would be like throwing a couple of thousand dollars out the window.
 Her brain tells her not to do it.
 Her heart reminds her brain while few artists are remembered no one remembers office workers.
 She decides she will do it.